What Home Price Can You Get for $2,500 a Month?

 Your income and existing debt

-As of the time of writing, the average 30-year conventional mortgage rate is 7.081%, according to Mortgage Research Center rate trends found on our homepage.
-At this rate, based on the assumptions we’ve mentioned, you could buy a $320,000 home with an all-inclusive monthly payment of around $2,500.
+As of the time of writing, the average 30-year conventional mortgage rate is 7.081%, according to Mortgage Research Network rate trends found on our homepage.
+At this rate, based on the assumptions we’ve mentioned, a $2,500 payment would equal a maximum purchase price of just under $320,000.

 But that's just the average rate; if your financial profile is better than most, your rate offers may be lower.
 Say, for example, you qualify for a rate of 6.5%.
 In that scenario, a $2,500 monthly payment equals a maximum purchase price of slightly under $335,000.